Pitt River Expedition: US Military

-First Pitt River Expedition
+First expedition

 The most usually noted expedition is the Pitt River Expedition, in California, April 28 to September 13, 1850.
 The Indian Agent, Colonel E. A. Stevenson, led the expedition to the Achomawi (Pit River), Atsugewi (Hat Creek) and Modoc to establish relations with them.

-Second Pitt River Expedition
+Second expedition

 In 1857, George Crook, later US Civil War Officer and General led the second Pitt River Expedition as a first lieutenant.
 In one of the several engagements, he was severely wounded by an Indian arrow.